mohitpai/journey-optimizer.en/help/using/push/design-push.md

 ## Title and Body {#push-title-body}

+>[!CONTEXTUALHELP]
+>id="ajo-message-push-compose"
+>title="Personalize your push notification."
+>abstract="To compose your message, enter the content in the Title and Body fields.
+To include personalization tokens, open the personalization dialog."

 To compose your message, click the **[!UICONTROL Title]** and **[!UICONTROL Body]** fields.
 Use the Expression editor to define content, personalize data and add dynamic content.
 Learn more about [personalization](../personalization/personalize.md) and [dynamic content](../personalization/get-started-dynamic-content.md) in the Expression editor.

 Use the device preview section to visualize how the push notification displays on iOS and Android devices.